1. Introduction

 99 | Food | 12 |

-reasons of optimization: Pandas needs to find out which code path it can
+appears twice.
+To speed up execution, Pandas needs to find out which code path

-execute, as there is a fast and slow way of transforming ndarrays.
-Therefore,
+it can execute, as there is a fast and slow way of transforming ndarray

-the first column is evaluated twice.
-As always, [the documentation](https://pan
+Thus, the first column is evaluated twice.
+As always,

-mechanism quite well (look for the Warning section).
+describes this mechanism well (look for the Warning section).

-We can furthermore observe that the result is a completely unchanged DataFrame.
+We can furthermore observe that the result is an unchanged DataFrame.
 This is reassuring and lets us understand the next example even better.

 x - x.mean() / x.std()

-denotes a column we are calculating the standard scores for.
+here denotes the column we are calculating the standard scores for.
 Since

 not every column is numerical, we limit ourselves to the value